nullist/Project-Tango-Charlie/README.txt

 Intro

 		Currently, I've been burning off school to fantasize about a potential exploration into the role playing world.
 		I have never made a video game, and I usually lose my interest at some point down the road.
-However, if the stakes were a little higher, and the overall idea was substainly open ended (inifinite room for growth) adhd or not I could stay engaged.
+However, if the stakes were a little higher, and the overall idea was substainly open ended (infinite room for growth) adhd or not I could stay engaged.
 What I am currently calling "Thug City", is what could be described as a crimes simulator, but the more I try to characterize such a thing the more it sounds like a society sim.
 The reason I say this is because well, crime would not exist without laws, laws would not exist without a government, and a government would not exist without a body of people.
-I myself have an interest in macro economoics that I would love to observe  how such a concept manifests itself in a vacume.
+I myself have an interest in macro economoics that I would love to observe  how such a concept manifests itself in a vacuum.
 In fact as I write this, I'm learning that we all could explore various interest in creating such an entity.
 I wanted to get this out there before I bombarded you with my various ideas of how this world could potentially work, still listening?

 FAQ